mohitpai/journey-optimizer.en/help/using/building-journeys/read-audience.md

    `{"name":"Luma app opening and checkout","id":"8597c5dc-70e3-4b05-8fb9-7e938f5c07a3"}`

    ![](assets/read-segment-copy.png)

+    >[!NOTE]
+    >
+    >Only the individuals with the **Realized** and **Existing** audience participation statuses will enter the journey.
+For more on how to evaluate an audience, refer to the [Segmentation Service documentation](https://experienceleague.adobe.com/docs/experience-platform/segmentation/tutorials/evaluate-a-segment.html#interpret-segment-results){target="_blank"}.

 1. In the **[!UICONTROL Namespace]** field, choose the namespace to use in order to identify the individuals.
 By default, the field is pre-filled with the last used namespace.
 [Learn more about namespaces](../event/about-creating.md#select-the-namespace).